Enrique MacDonnell: Early naval career

 In April 1781, he boarded the 74-gun ship San Gabriel, and participated in the Siege of Pensacola, where he went ashore with a detachment of marines and was wounded in action.
 Once recovered, on 4 August he was promoted and he received the command of the sloop Santa Ana, with the rank of commander (captain de frigata).

 MacDonnell was one of the commanding officers in the March 1782 Battle of Roatán.
 He is recorded in Spanish Naval Gazettes as being in command of one of the frigates.
 Elsewhere, his role has been described as a dual role, as the second-in-command on the 40-gun Santa Matilde but also as captain of one of the accompanying frigates.
-When the British garrison refused to surrender, MacDonnell who spoke fluent English and French was chosen to row ashore to offer terms of surrender.
+When the British defenders refused to surrender, MacDonnell who spoke fluent English and French was chosen to row ashore to offer terms of surrender.
 They were rejected.
 The Spanish stormed the island and took control after a short but fierce battle.
-The British surrendered on 17 March and its garrison of 81 soldiers were taken on board the Spanish ships as prisoners.
+The defenders surrendered on 17 March and 81 soldiers were taken on board the Spanish ships as prisoners.
 On 26 May, he took command of the sloop Santa Ana and transferred 400 soldiers from Trujillo, Colón, to the River Tinto in Honduras and other British settlements along that coast.
 This helped to take possession of them.
 He left Santa Ana and returned to Trujillo and was back on Santa Matilde.
 He moved to Havana and he took in command of the Andaluz and he was promoted to full captain on 23 June 1782.

 In February 1783, he took command of the corvette Diligencia.
 On 25 November, it left Havana en route to Spain.
-On 4 December, it engaged in a fierce battle against a heavier-armed English privateer ship, north of Bermuda, sinking it.
+On 4 December, it engaged in a fierce battle against a heavier-armed British privateer north of Bermuda, sinking it.
 Diligencia travelled onwards to Cadiz, Spain.

 He was in the admiralty in Madrid for first nine months of 1784 before taking brief command of the 74-gun Santo Domingo and sailing it to Ferrol to be decommissioned.